deleSerna/deleSerna.github.io/_posts/2019-03-23-welcome-to-jekyll.markdown

 kubectl get StatefulSets
 kubectl get  endpoints
 ```
+If status of every kubernet entity is fine then we can connect to the endpoints of the springboot app.

-Add data to the msyqldb ( if data does not exist in the table already)
+1.To **add data** to the msyqldb (if the data does not exist in the table already)
 ```sh
 curl --request POST "http://192.168.64.3:30302/pers/addToDb"

 output - true
 ```
-Create the elastic search index in the  ~/esdemoIndex folder
+2. To **create the elastic search index** in the  ~/esdemoIndex folder
 ```sh
  curl --request POST "http://192.168.64.3:30302/pers/createIndex?indexName=index2&indexType=demo"

 output -  5
 ```
-Search for person name 'Tom' who is 'Doctor' by profession
+3. To **search** for person name 'Tom' who is 'Doctor' by profession
 ```sh
 curl --request GET "http://192.168.64.3:30302/pers/search?name=Tom&profession=Doctor"

 output -  id:1,Name:Tom, Profession:Doctor%
 ```
-References
+**References**
 1. https://github.com/deleSerna/springbootelasticsearchdemo
 2. https://www.magalix.com/blog/kubernetes-statefulsets-101-state-of-the-pods#:~:text=A%20StatefulSet%20is%20another%20Kubernetes,more%20suited%20for%20stateful%20apps.&text=By%20nature%2C%20a%20StatefulSet%20needs,state%20and%20data%20across%20restarts
 3. https://www.bmc.com/blogs/kubernetes-port-targetport-nodeport/